 As part of the far-reaching 'Master Plan' for the general renovation of the Museumsinsel, extensive renovation work is taking place inside the Pergamonmuseum and on its exterior.
 For the next building phase, it is necessary to close the hall containing the Pergamon Altar for several years, starting this month, September 2014.
-The three museum collections housed at the Pergamonmuseum will remain open to visitors: the Museum of the Ancient Near East, Museum of Islamic Art, and the Collection of Classical Antiquities with its Roman Architecture Hall, featuring the Market Gate of Miletus.
+The three museum collections housed at the Pergamonmuseum will remain open to visitors: the Museum of the Ancient Near East, Museum für Islamische Kunst (Museum for Islamic Art), and the Collection of Classical Antiquities with its Roman Architecture Hall, featuring the Market Gate of Miletus.

 To allow Berliners and visitors to the city a chance to view the Pergamon Altar before its medium-term closure, the Staatliche Museen zu Berlin has decided to extend this month's evening opening hours on Fridays and Saturdays until 8 p.m., starting Friday, 5 September up to and including Saturday 27 September.

 During this period the museum will be open as follows: